ryanseddon/font-dragr/readme.md

 This project doesnt include the gallery files found on font dragr live site but dropping font files from your file system will work fine in supporting browsers.

+## Build with Source Map support

+[Source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) allow you to map your combined files back to their original state.
+Using the `MakefileSourcemap` make file this will do a build using Closure Compiler which can generate source maps.
+See [dev.fontdragr.com](http://dev.fontdragr.com) in Chrome Canary or WebKit Nightly with Source Maps enabled.

+Run `make -f MakefileSourcemap clean install` and it'll do some extra stuff to get source map support added in.

 ## Contribute

 See something that can be improved, want a feature added or you've found a bug?